WaiveCar/Ijiraq/Products/Oliver/readme.md

 1. Inputs are scanned.
 2. Layouts are generated.
    a.
 Notifications are sent to the user
-3. Outputs are sent to their CRUD/email places
+3. Output Engine: Outputs are sent to their CRUD/email places

 Value